First Nations Women’s Legal Program

 FNWLP Outreach Clinics

-WLS provides free legal advice for Aboriginal women on family law issues at legal advice clinics in Blackett, Campbelltown, Cranebrook, Emerton and Liverpool.
+WLS provides free legal advice for First Nations women on family law issues at legal advice clinics in Blackett, Campbelltown, Cranebrook, Emerton and Liverpool.
 To find out more, including dates and times of the advice clinics please visit FNWLP Outreach Clinics.

 Young Black Chicks Talking